homelab-alpha/docs/content/docs/docker/compose-information/speedtest-tracker.info.md

     traffic to appear as if it came from the host.
   - **com.docker.network.bridge.host_binding_ipv4: "0.0.0.0"**: Binds the bridge
     to all available IP addresses on the host.
-  - **com.docker.network.bridge.name: "uptimekuma-beta"**: Names the bridge
+  - **com.docker.network.bridge.name: "speed-tracker"**: Names the bridge network.
-    network.
   - **com.docker.network.driver.mtu: "1500"**: Sets the Maximum Transmission
-    Unit for the network.
+    Unit size for the network.
-- **labels**: Metadata for the network, describing it as an isolated bridge network.
+- **labels**: Metadata for the network.
+  - **com.freshrss.network.description**: A description label for the network.

 <br />